 ISRS 4400 governs engagements where you perform specific procedures and report factual findings.
 You don’t express an opinion.
 You don’t provide assurance.
 The engaging party (and any other intended users) draw their own conclusions from the findings you report.

-The revised standard, effective for engagements agreed on or after 1 January 2022, introduced a significant change from its predecessor.
+The revised standard introduced a significant change from its predecessor.
 Under the old ISRS 4400, the engaging party and all intended users had to formally acknowledge the procedures as appropriate.
 ISRS 4400 (Revised), paragraph 16(b)(ii), removed this requirement for intended users other than the engaging party.
-This was the single biggest practical barrier under the old standard (getting a bank or regulator to formally sign off on procedures they hadn't designed was often impossible), and its removal opened the door to a much wider range of AUP engagements.
+The engaging party still acknowledges that the procedures are appropriate for the purpose of the engagement, but other intended users no longer need to do so.
+This was the single biggest practical barrier under the old standard (getting a bank or regulator to formally sign off on procedures they hadn’t designed was often impossible), and its removal opened the door to a much wider range of AUPs.

-ISRS 4400.14 establishes the scope: you agree on specific procedures, perform them, and report findings of fact.
+ISRS 4400.14 establishes the scope: you agree on specific procedures and perform them, then report findings of fact.
 The standard explicitly prohibits expressing an opinion or conclusion (ISRS 4400.14(b)).
 The procedures must be sufficiently clear that they can be understood and performed consistently.
-Vague procedures like "check whether the revenue figures seem reasonable" don't qualify.
-The standard requires that procedures be described in a way that doesn't involve subjective interpretation (ISRS 4400.A20).
+Vague procedures like “check whether the revenue figures seem reasonable” don’t qualify.
+The standard requires that procedures be described in a way that doesn’t involve subjective interpretation (ISRS 4400.A20).

+Independence is another area where the revised standard changed the rules.
 Under ISRS 4400 (Revised), paragraph 22 no longer requires the practitioner to be independent of the entity, unless independence is required by law, regulation, or the engagement terms.
-In the Netherlands, the NBA's VGBA may impose independence requirements beyond what ISRS 4400 itself requires, depending on the nature of the engagement.
-Check your national requirements before assuming that ISRS 4400's position on independence is the whole picture.
+This is a departure from the old standard and from many national requirements.
+In the Netherlands, the NBA’s VGBA (Verordening Gedrags- en Beroepsregels Accountants) may impose independence requirements beyond what ISRS 4400 itself requires, depending on the nature of the engagement and the entity.
+Check your national requirements before assuming that ISRS 4400’s position on independence is the whole picture.

 ISRS 4400.35 also introduced a requirement to apply quality management at the engagement level.
-For firms subject to ISQM 1, this means the AUP engagement falls within the firm's quality management system.
-The engagement partner accepts responsibility for quality, and the firm's monitoring policies apply.
+For firms subject to ISQM 1, this means the AUP falls within the firm’s quality management system.
+The EP accepts responsibility for quality, and the firm’s monitoring policies apply.
+For smaller firms, this can feel disproportionate for a half-day subsidy check, but the standard doesn’t carve out exceptions based on engagement size.
+Nobody enjoys scoping these, but getting it wrong is how you end up issuing the wrong report.

 How to agree on the procedures

-The engagement letter is where most AUP engagements succeed or fail.
+The engagement letter is where most AUPs succeed or fail.
 ISRS 4400.19 sets out the preconditions.
-You need a rational purpose for the engagement, the procedures to be performed must be appropriate for that purpose, and the engaging party must acknowledge that the procedures are appropriate.
+You need a rational purpose for the engagement and the procedures must be appropriate for that purpose.
+The engaging party must acknowledge the procedures as appropriate.

 Start with the purpose.
 ISRS 4400.A8 provides guidance: the purpose should be specific enough that the intended users can understand why the procedures were performed.
 “To verify the client’s financial position” is too broad.
 “To compare the subsidy expenditure reported in the Q3 2025 declaration against underlying purchase invoices and bank statements” is specific enough.

 Then define the procedures themselves.
-Each procedure must describe what you will do, what subject matter information it applies to, and what the nature of the expected findings is.
+Each procedure must describe what you will do and what subject matter information it applies to, along with the nature of the expected findings.
+ISRS 4400.A19 through A21 give practical direction here.
 A well-defined procedure reads like an instruction that a competent accountant could follow without asking clarifying questions.
-"Recalculate the totals in Appendix A of the subsidy declaration and compare them to the trial balance as at 30 June 2025" works.
-"Review the subsidy declaration for accuracy" does not, because "review" and "accuracy" both involve subjective assessment.
+“Recalculate the totals in Appendix A of the subsidy declaration and compare them to the trial balance as at 30 June 2025” works.
+“Review the subsidy declaration for accuracy” does not, because “review” and “accuracy” both involve subjective assessment.

 Document the agreed terms in an engagement letter.
-ISRS 4400.22 lists the required elements: the purpose of the engagement, the procedures to be performed, the intended users, a statement that the engagement is not an audit or review and no assurance will be expressed, and the form the report will take.
+ISRS 4400.22 lists the required elements.
+These include the purpose of the engagement, the procedures to be performed, the intended users, a statement that the engagement is not an audit or review and no assurance will be expressed, and the form the report will take.

 Performing the procedures and documenting findings